 Isolation of pathogen

 The diseased samples was collected from field used for isolation in laboratory.
 The infected leaf was cut into 5 mm long and 2 to 3 mm wide pieces in such a way that it contains both infected and healthy portions.
 These pieces was surface sterilized with 1% NaOCl solution for 1 minute and washed three times sterile distilled water.
-The pieces was dried on sterilized blotting papers and then transferred to Petri plates containing Potato Dextrose Agar (PDA) medium and incubated at 25 ± 2OC in BOD and examined for the association of fungi after 5 days at frequent intervals.
+The pieces were dried on sterilized blotting papers and then transferred to Petri plates containing Potato Dextrose Agar (PDA) medium and incubated at 25 ± 2OC in BOD and examined for the association of fungi after 5 days at frequent intervals.
 The associated fungi was re-isolated, purified and identified.

 Maintenance of Culture:

-The cultures of the fungus was sub-cultured on PDA slants and kept in BOD at 25 ± 2 °C for 15 days.
+The cultures of the fungus were sub-cultured on PDA slants and kept in BOD at 25 ± 2 °C for 15 days.
 Such mother culture slants were preserved at 4°C in refrigerator.
 Further, these cultures was sub-cultured once in a month and used for future purpose (Pandey et al., 2003; Sharma et al., 2012).

 Identification of pathogen: